-Pedestrian Bridge Linking City's Greenway Trail to McCracken County's Trail System: At its April 10, 2018, meeting, the Paducah Board of Commissioners approved an application through the Kentucky Department of Local Government for a federally funded Recreation Trails grant.
-The grant request is for funds to purchase and install a pedestrian bridge over Perkins Creek that would connect the City’s Greenway Trail to the McCracken County trail adjacent to the soccer complex.
+Pedestrian Bridge "Bob Leeper Bridge" Linking City's Greenway Trail to McCracken County's Trail System: At its April 10, 2018, meeting, the Paducah Board of Commissioners approved an application through the Kentucky Department of Local Government for a federally funded Recreation Trails grant.
+The grant would help fund the purchase and installation of a pedestrian bridge over Perkins Creek to connect the City’s Greenway Trail with the McCracken County trail adjacent to the soccer complex.
 Signage also would be included in this project.

 This proposed bridge would be approximately 110 feet long and 10 feet wide and would cross the creek just northwest of the Stuart Nelson ball fields (see picture).
 The proposed bridge and approach would follow an old, abandoned rail bed of the Chicago, St. Louis, and New Orleans Railroad Company.
 The proposed bridge would look similar to the bridge currently on the Greenway Trail near the disk golf course at Stuart Nelson Park.

-The City will serve as the grant applicant and enter into an interlocal agreement with McCracken County Fiscal Court.
-The grant request is for $100,000.
+Regarding the Recreation Trails grant, the City is the grant applicant and is entering into an interlocal agreement with McCracken County Fiscal Court.
+The City has been notified that the grant request of $100,000 will be funded pending environmental approval by the Federal Highway Administration.
 The City and County propose to provide an additional $30,000 each.
-Furthermore, Four Rivers Nuclear Partnership (FRNP) has committed to donating $40,000 toward the bridge project.
-Of that $40,000, two of FRNP’s subcontractors, Veolia and Geosyntec, are providing a total of $5,000 each.
+Four Rivers Nuclear Partnership (FRNP) has committed to donating $30,000 toward the bridge project.
+Furthermore, two of FRNP’s subcontractors, Veolia and Geosyntec, are providing a total of $5,000 each.